apache/nuttx-apps/system/zmodem/README.txt

       buffer of data, a few bytes may be missing.
 The symptom of this missing data is a CRC check failure.

       Either (1) we need a more courteous host application, or (2) we need to greatly improve the target side buffering capability!
-      Either (1) we need a more courteous host application, or (2) we need to greatly improve the target side buffering capability!